There's so much more than the Apple Pencil - discover the 7 best iPad styluses for drawing on your iPad and iPad Pro.

 Some meanwhile are brush-like, while others are like pencils - check out the entire range in our round-up of the best iPad styluses (or styli) for artists and designers we've seen yet.

-Best Overall iPad stylus for drawing - Apple Pencil
+Best iPad Pro stylus for drawing - Apple Pencil 2nd Generation

-The Apple Pencil was designed to expand on the versatility of Multi-Touch, giving artists freedom to sketch, paint and draft ideas on the go.
+It was also designed to expand on the versatility of Multi-Touch, giving artists freedom to sketch, paint and draft ideas on the go.
 It’s known for its fast response from when you begin drawing to when lines appear on the screen, using twice the data points it normally collects when you use your finger.

 Much like almost any stylus you can draw lines of any weight by applying pressure, add shading by tilting your hand as you would with a conventional pencil and rest your palm on the display without fear of ruining your work.